 The applicant may propose, and the Executive Officer shall determine, whether additional testing is needed to ensure the system will meet the applicable standards and specifications under various typical operating parameters.
 Proposed test protocols may be developed by the applicant to determine if the component or system meets the applicable standards and specifications under such conditions.
 These test protocols, after engineering evaluation and upon approval of the Executive Officer, are applied during certification testing as provided in section 13.4.2.
 The CARB Executive Officer may, for good cause, require modification of, and/or testing in addition to, challenge mode testing proposed by the applicant.

-VAPOR RECOVERY SYSTEM CERTIFICATION TESTING
+Vapor Recovery System Certification Testing

 The Executive Officer shall conduct, or shall contract for and observe, testing of vapor recovery systems conducted for the purpose of certification.
 Except as otherwise specified in Section 14 of this procedure, vapor recovery systems shall be subjected to evaluation and testing pursuant to the applicable performance standards, performance specifications, and test procedures specified in Sections 3 through 9 of this procedure.

 Certification testing of vapor recovery systems shall be conducted only after the preliminary application for certification has been found to be acceptable.
 Some tests may be conducted more than once to characterize the performance of systems and/or system components over time.
 Except as otherwise provided in Sections 18 and 19 of this procedure, only complete systems shall be certified.